brunoruviaro/ardour4-tutorial/_posts/2014-08-19-changing-edit-modes.md

 ### MIDI

-The last two buttons explained above are also used to create and edit MIDI information, but we are not covering MIDI in this tutorial.
+The last two buttons explained above are also used to create and edit MIDI information.

 ### Horizontal Zoom and view options